An adult who happened to be born into the IT industry!

 mkdir /tmp/com/us

-will display an error because the directory /tmp/com does not yet exist
+case, an error will be displayed because the directory /tmp/com does not yet exist.

 mkdir -p /tmp/com/us